Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 docstrings in the source code.

 **Answering Hyphenation Questions: An Overview of the App**
-When a user enters a compound (e.g., 'well-done'), the `hyphenation_answer` function) first
+When a user enters a compound (e.g., "well-done"), the `hyphenation_answer` function first
 verifies that it contains exactly one hyphen.
 If it does not, the app returns an error message
-(rendered on the `_compounds.html` template).
+(rendered in the `_compounds.html` template).
 If the compound is valid, `hyphenation_answer`
 passes it to one of two functions: `handle_comp_with_num` (which handles compounds that
 contain at least one numeral) or `call_mw_api`.

-The former function checks whether any of the number-related hyphenation standards outlined in
+The `handle_comp_with_num` function checks whether any of the number-related hyphenation standards
-the Chicago Manual of Style (CMoS) are directly applicable to the compound.
-The latter function
-calls Merriam-Webster's Collegiate® Dictionary with Audio API and then passes the response to
+outlined in the Chicago Manual of Style (CMoS) are directly applicable to the compound.
+The `call_mw_api` function calls Merriam-Webster's Collegiate® Dictionary with Audio API and then
-the `compound_checker` function.
-This function performs a similar check of CMoS standards.
-If
+passes the response to the `compound_checker` function.
+This function performs a similar check
-none are directly applicable to the compound, the function checks whether the compound is in
+of CMoS standards.
+If none are directly applicable to the compound, the function checks whether
-the dictionary as an open, closed, or hyphenated compound (via calls to the `parse_response`
+the compound is in the dictionary as an open, closed, or hyphenated compound (via calls to the
-function).
+`start_parsing` function).

 If there is a directly applicable CMoS standard or the compound is in the dictionary, the app
 returns an explanation of whether the term should be hyphenated.
 Otherwise, the app splits the